webhook_signing_key

 Additional Information

-• The value is treated as sensitive: stored as a Kubernetes Secret (not a ConfigMap), never logged in plaintext, never serialized into rack deploy-spec annotations, and SHA-256-hashed before emission to telemetry.
+• The value is treated as sensitive: stored as a Kubernetes Secret (not a ConfigMap), never logged in plaintext, and hashed before emission to telemetry.

 • If your receiver does not yet support HMAC verification, leaving this parameter unset preserves the pre-3.24.6 behavior (no signature header).
 The parameter is purely opt-in.